A regular expression (regex) is a powerful way of specifying a complex search.

 one character, for example, if the collating sequence includes ach

-collating element, then the regular expression[[.ch.]]*c
+collating element, then the regular expression[[.ch.]]*cmatches the

-first five characters ofchchcc
+first five characters ofchchcc.

 An equivalence class, standing for the sequences of characters of all